trmnl-core/services/docs/web/content/pages/getting-started.md

 micro server
 ```

+If all goes well you'll see log output from the various services initialising; this terminal will continue to output logs as we go through the rest of the tutorial so keep it running.

 To talk to this server, we just have to tell Micro CLI to address our server instead of using the default implementations - micro can work without a server too, but [more about that later](#-environments).

 The following command tells the CLI to talk to our server: